BurcinSayin/ButterflyValley/Quests/Mission5/Briefing.md

 * **Primary:**
     * Infiltrate the Veridian Watch settlement to gather initial intelligence on supply movements and personnel connected to the Tanglebriar defense line.
-    * Identify the nature and precise location of the suspected secret Vanguard research facility (Codename: "Nightingale's Thorn," presumed to be at or near Thorn's End Fortress).
+    * Identify the nature and precise location of the suspected secret Vanguard research facility.
     * Ascertain the purpose of this covert facility and the nature of any research being conducted, with a particular focus on temporal, arcane, or bio-magical experimentation.
 * **Secondary:**
     * Identify any key Vanguard personnel involved in the covert operation.